Oron people: Culture and tradition

 The Oron people have a unique culture and tradition.
 Oron Nation has a rich culture expressed in songs, folklore and dances.
-The first National Museum east of the Niger is in Oron known as the Oron Museum which contain severally cravings and artifacts of the Oron People dated back to 2370 BC.
+The first National Museum east of the Niger is in Oron known as the Oron Museum, which contains several carvings and artifacts of the Oron People dated back to 2370 BC.

 Naming structure

-is another interesting aspect of Oron culture which is quite different from some other cultures outside Akwa Ibom (and probably Eastern Nigeria) is the way that children are named.
+Another interesting aspect of Oron culture which is quite different from some other cultures outside Akwa Ibom (and probably Eastern Nigeria) is the way that children are named.
 A child is given his/her own name as a first name (e.g. Okon, Etim, Joe, Affiong etc.), then the father's first name is the child's middle name, and the family name is the child's surname.
 So, if someone is named John Okung Enyenihi, it is easy to figure out that his name is John, son of Okung, from the Enyenihi family.

 Oron cuisine

-is another amazing aspect of Oron culture.
-The Oron people has a large variety of tasty dishes, most of which we share with other ethnic groups in Akwa Ibom State, Cross River State and Southern part of Cameroon.
-These include delicacies hits like Afang, Edikang Ikong, Ekpang Nkukwo (called Ötotö in Oro) and some lesser-known (but still very delicious) dishes like Atama soup and the Oro traditional soup called Otong that is unique to Oro and is regarded as the traditional dish of Oron people.
-Otong is very nutritious and is eaten with Iwe Ekpang pr Ekpang, which is made of cassava (wrapped in plantain leaves and boiled).
+Cuisine is another important aspect of Oron culture.
+The Oron people have a large variety of tasty dishes, most of which are shared with other ethnic groups in Akwa Ibom State, Cross River State and Southern part of Cameroon.
+These include delicacies like Afang, Edikang Ikong, Ekpang Nkukwo (called Ötotö in Oro) and some lesser-known (but still very delicious) dishes like Atama soup and the Oro traditional soup called Otong that is unique to Oro and is regarded as the traditional dish of Oron people.
+Otong is very nutritious and is eaten with Iwe Ekpang or Ekpang, which is made of cassava (wrapped in plantain leaves and boiled).